OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 ## Requirements

-This library uses the [OpenZeppelin Upgrades Core CLI](https://docs.openzeppelin.com/upgrades-plugins/1.x/api-core) for upgrade safety checks.
+This library uses the [OpenZeppelin Upgrades CLI](https://docs.openzeppelin.com/upgrades-plugins/1.x/api-core) for upgrade safety checks.
 In order for safety checks to work, the following are required:
 1. [Node.js](https://nodejs.org/) must be installed.
 2. Configure your `foundry.toml` to include build info and storage layout:
 ```